The Best Bucket List Idea in Every State

 Iowa: Ride the shortest railroad in the world

 The 296-foot-long Fenelon Place Elevator in Dubuque, Iowa, is said to be the shortest and steepest scenic railway in the world.
 The elevator was built in 1882 for private use and opened to the public two years later.
 From the top, you’ll see Dubuque’s historic business district, the Mississippi River and three states.
 And make sure to add these best train rides to take across America to your bucket list ideas.

 Don’t miss: Taking in the views!
 This bucket list item in Iowa only operates from April 1 though Nov.
 30, and tickets can be purchased only with cash.

 Kansas: Venture 65 stories below ground

-Kentucky: Bet on some horses
+Kentucky: Bet on horses while wearing a fancy hat

-Louisiana: Mardi Gras
+Louisiana: Experience Mardi Gras

 Depending on the date of Easter, Mardi Gras can fall on any Tuesday between February and March.
 But it’s not just a one-day affair—parades and parties take place up to two weeks ahead of the big day.
-For a more low-key experience in New Orleans, plan your trip around the springtime festivities.
-Love to party like they do in NoLa?
+For a more low-key experience in New Orleans, plan your trip around later springtime festivities.
+Love to party like they do in NOLA?
 Check out the best festivals and fairs in each of the 50 states.

 Massachusetts: Head to Halloweentown